How We Help

 A donation of $10 per session is requested for this service and there are evening appointments available as well as day time.

 Gentle massage can be a good way to help ease stress and anxiety while you are coming to terms with having a breast cancer diagnosis and for some it is an effective way to relieve pain.
-Hands to Heal delivers oncology massage for our clients on Tuesday Mornings.
+Hands to Heal delivers oncology massage for our clients on Wednesday and Thursday Mornings.
 If you would like an appointment just contact us.

 A donation of $10 per session is requested for this service.